brmc/django-media-helper/README.markdown

 ### Image Resizing ###
-When you save an image, a couple things happen:

-1. The original image is copied to a new location and kept safe
-2. Several resized images will be initially generated (Info below)
-3. A default, low-res image will be also be created

-Images are also generated on the fly.

-When a user visits your domain, the low-res copy of each image will be used
+When a user visits your domain, the low-res copy of each image will be initially
-while the correctly sized images are being retrieved via AJAX calls.
+delivered to the browser. jQuery will then determine the rendered size of all elements containing an image or background-image, bundle all these images their respective dimensions, and send them to the server via an AJAX request.
 If no
-image already exists, a new one will be re-sized. (this includes css
+image already exists, a new one will be generated.
-background-images as well but not list-item-images).
 If something goes wrong,
 the low-res image will remain in place.

 The size of the image will be determined by the html element's rendered size,